Jan. 12, 2018

-“The Hirshhorn is proud to present this groundbreaking exhibition, examining the rise of Neo-Conceptualism and the corresponding clash of art and commerce,” said Hirshhorn Director Melissa Chiu.
-“By presenting the works of artists such as Koons and Prince alongside several of their less-exhibited contemporaries, ‘Brand New’ provides insight into this pivotal decade and the corresponding rise of some of the biggest names today.”
+“The Hirshhorn is proud to present this groundbreaking exhibition, which explores a major shift in contemporary expression that set the stage for so many of today’s most celebrated artists,” said Hirshhorn Director Melissa Chiu.
+“The Hirshhorn is committed to exploring key moments in 20th century art, and ‘Brand New’ offers fascinating new insights into this pivotal decade and the corresponding rise of some of the biggest names today.”

-“The market variations of the 1980s triggered an important change, as artists simultaneously subverted and embraced this increased commodification by essentially branding both their art and personas,” Jetzer said.
-“This phenomenon of artist as brand, and art object as commodity, has never before been examined at this scale, and I am excited to explore the tremendous impact of these revolutionary individuals now at a time that, in many ways, mirrors the unique trends of that decade.
+“In a reaction to the success of Neo-Expressionism and its nostalgia of figurative painting, a new group of artists reclaimed the language of commerce, and what began as satire quickly grew to become a defining moment in contemporary art,” Jetzer said.
+“This phenomenon of artist as a brand identity, and the art object as commodity, has not yet been examined at this scale, and I am excited to explore the tremendous impact of these pioneering individuals now at a time that, in many ways, mirrors the unique trends of that decade.”

 About the Hirshhorn